-The Oxford Citizens Assembly on Climate Change will be held over two full weekends (28-29 September 2019 and 19- 20 October 2019) at the Said Business School.
+The Oxford Citizens Assembly on Climate Change was held over two full weekends (28-29 September 2019 and 19- 20 October 2019) at the Said Business School.

-The Oxford Citizens Assembly on Climate Change will consider:
+The Oxford Citizens Assembly on Climate Change considered the topic:

 The UK Government has legislation to reach ‘net zero’ carbon by 2050.
 Should Oxford be more proactive and seek to achieve ’net zero’ sooner than 2050 and what trade-offs are we prepared to make?

-The Citizens Assembly will address three themes, divided into five separate areas of content.
+The Citizens Assembly addressed three themes, divided into five separate areas:

 - How do we use less energy?